9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **Bottom Row**
 The bottom row is spun using the motor from the intake.
 We attached a sprocket to the second to last row and the bottom row for the chain connecting them together.
 This should help us save motors and run the whole intake system at the same time.

+### **End of Entry Thoughts**
+We were able to get some work done on the team bios and all we are needing now is pictures from everyone.
+We weren't able to completely mount the bottom row of the intake, but we did get further along in attaching it to the bot.